shun4midx/FQ-HLL-Keyboard/README.md

 ### Keyboard height

 You can build a custom apk using github actions with the keyboard height of your choice.
 The built apk will be exported as the workflow run artifact.
+Use the example workflow below or [fork this repository](https://github.com/shun4midx/FQ-HLL-Keyboard/fork) and run [trigger_custom_apk.yml](https://github.com/shun4midx/FQ-HLL-Keyboard/blob/main/.github/workflows/trigger_custom_apk.yml).

 Choose the "Custom" keyboard height in settings to use it.
+Note that the built apk is a debug apk and is not signed unlike the official releases.

 [example workflow](https://github.com/shun4midx/FQ-HLL-Keyboard/blob/main/.github/workflows/trigger_custom_apk.yml):
 ```yml